 Saturday’s highlight was a showdown between Lamb and Yuya Yamada, of Japan.
 Yamada took silver, traveling a distance of 307 feet on his second run.

 "The fans were really into that part of the competition," said Melissa Gullotti, communications director.
 "It was something very exciting to watch."

-Hometown favorite, Spencer Knickerbocker, placed 21st in the first FIS Cup, to total 151.5 points as he traveled a distance of 241 feet on his
+Hometown favorite, Spencer Knickerbocker, placed 21st in the first FIS Cup, to total 151.5 points as he traveled a distance of 241 feet on his best attempt.